Edward Hallock Mills

 16 Oct 1885, The Daily News, Batavia NY, p1, nyshistoricnewspapers.org.
 View largest available size.

 Edward’s obituary mentions that he was “postmaster during the Cleveland administration” which I can confirm refers to the first Cleveland administration from 1885 to 1889.
-(As this is written, Cleveland is the only president to have two non-consecutive terms.)
+(As I write this, Cleveland is the only president to have two non-consecutive terms.)
 A partial list of Brooktondale postmasters from usps.com, beginning with the very first, up to the 1970’s:

 NameTitleDate appointed